Antigua’s 2026 Sailing Season in English Harbour

 Mid-April introduces a different atmosphere.
 The Antigua Classic Yacht Regatta brings restored wooden yachts and traditionally rigged vessels back into English Harbour, where craftsmanship on the water mirrors craftsmanship in stone.

-Against the Georgian façades of Nelson’s Dockyard, varnished hulls and timber spars feel visually aligned with their surroundings.
-The regatta’s courses are set just beyond the harbour entrance, allowing spectators to observe boats as they gather, tack and return beneath the same fortifications that once guarded the anchorage.
+Against the Georgian façades of Nelson’s Dockyard, varnished hulls and timber spars feel entirely at home.
+Courses are set just beyond the harbour, allowing spectators to watch boats assemble, tack and return across open water.

-Among the sailing events in Antigua’s calendar, the Classic week most clearly expresses the harbour’s historical continuity.
+Among Antigua’s sailing events, the Classic week most clearly expresses the harbour’s historical continuity.

 Viewing the Racing from the Water

-During key regattas, guests may experience the racing directly from the harbour itself.
-Our private dock provides access to complimentary boat transfers to Nelson’s Dockyard and the marina throughout the season, allowing efficient movement across the water.
+During key regattas, guests may experience the racing directly from the harbour.
+Our private dock provides complimentary boat transfers to Nelson’s Dockyard and the marina throughout the season, allowing efficient movement between shoreline and dockyard.

-For selected events, race viewing on the water can also be arranged, subject to capacity.
+For selected events, on-water race viewing can also be arranged, subject to capacity.
 Departing from our shoreline, guests are positioned near the start areas to observe fleets assembling before departure.
-The perspective offers proximity without the density of dockside crowds.
+The perspective offers close access without the density of dockside crowds.

-For the Classic Yacht Regatta’s Parade of Sail, additional viewing arrangements are made at Antigua Slipway, where guests may watch the procession in comfort before returning across the harbour.
+For the Classic Yacht Regatta’s Parade of Sail, additional viewing arrangements are made at Antigua Slipway, where guests may watch the procession in comfort before returning to Freeman’s Bay.

 Staying Within the Harbour Landscape

-Antigua’s sailing season moves in stages, from offshore endurance racing in February to the concentration of regattas in April.
+Antigua’s sailing season unfolds in stages, from offshore endurance racing in February to the concentration of regattas in April.
 Throughout that calendar, English Harbour remains the centre of activity.

-To stay within the harbour during these weeks is to experience not only scheduled racing, but the rhythm that surrounds it.
-Fleets gather inside the anchorage before departure and return across the water at staggered intervals.
-From the shoreline of Freeman’s Bay, yachts can be observed assembling beyond the harbour entrance, their movement visible directly from the beach and terraces of our property.
+To stay within the harbour during these weeks is to experience not only scheduled racing, but the movement that surrounds it.
+Fleets gather before departure and return at varying hours.
+From the shoreline of Freeman’s Bay, yachts can be observed assembling offshore, their movement visible directly from the beach and terraces of our property.

-Our position across the water from Nelson’s Dockyard allows guests to watch the harbour in motion while remaining removed from dockside congestion.
+Located opposite Nelson’s Dockyard, The Inn at English Harbour allows guests to remain connected while retaining privacy and space.
 Complimentary boat transfers operate from our private dock for those wishing to cross to the marina, yet much of the racing can be followed from the shoreline itself.
 During peak regatta periods, accommodation within English Harbour is limited and reservations are typically secured well in advance.